martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 such as in IANA registries, academic papers, and informational references in RFCs.
-Thus, statements about it being inappropriate to cite drafts can lead readers not familiar with IETF processes to misunderstand how old drafts are actually used in practice.
+Thus, statements about it being inappropriate to cite drafts can lead readers not familiar with IETF processes to misunderstand how old drafts may used in practice.

 This document does the following: